purseclab/ATLAS/README.md

 You will have to edit that file by opening it in a text editor, then replace the first "[]" with your cleaned result (e.g., ["0xalsaheel.com", "aalsahee/index.html", "192.168.223.3", "payload.exe"]), then save the file.

+### Notes
-NOTE: If this result is for a host (e.g., h1) in a multi-host attack scenario (e.g., M1), then copy the JSON file to the "output" folder in the second host folder (e.g., h2), this way when we run the evaluate.py program (in h2 folder) it will consider all involved hosts.

-- execute the command "python3 evaluate.py"
-and the final result will be printed based on all the json eval_** files stored at the "output" folder.
+- If this result is for a host (e.g., h1) in a multi-host attack scenario (e.g., M1), then copy the JSON file to the "output" folder in the second host folder (e.g., h2), this way when we run the evaluate.py program (in h2 folder) it will consider all involved hosts.
+Execute the command "python3 evaluate.py" and the final result will be printed based on all the json eval_** files stored at the "output" folder.

-NOTE: To find the precision, recall and f1-score for each experiment, we use the number of false positives and negatives reported by atlas and we update them at the Excel sheet paper_experiments/docs/atlas.xlsx to get the result.
+- To find the precision, recall and f1-score for each experiment, we use the number of false positives and negatives reported by atlas and we update them at the Excel sheet paper_experiments/docs/atlas.xlsx to get the result.